Beampattern Design for Transmit Architectures Based on Reconfigurable Intelligent Surfaces: Introduction

-The design of the transmit beampattern of an antenna array is a classical problem that has already been studied in the context of MIMO radars, either for narrowband~\cite{Stoica_2007, Fuhrmann_2008, Ahmed_2014, Aubry_2016, Cheng_2017} or broadband~\cite{SanAntonio_2005, He_2011, Aldayel_2017, Alhujaili_2019} array configurations, and in biomedical imaging~\cite{Guo_2008}: in these cases, the probing waveforms are designed so that the realized beampattern matches, in a least-square sense, the desired one.
-This problem has also been addressed in DFRC systems~\cite{Hassanien_2016, LiuX_2020, Wang_2021, Zhang_2022, Luo_2022}, but, in the latter case, only the radar beampattern has been designed.
-To the best of the authors' knowledge, the beampattern design problem for the considered RIS-based transmit architecture has been considered only in~\cite{Rahal_2022, Xiong_2024} for a narrowband system (with a single source in~\cite{Rahal_2022}) and with no waveform design.
-In this context, leveraging the preliminary results reported in~\cite{Grossi_2023}, we make the following contributions.\footnote{The present work differs from~\cite{Grossi_2023} in several respects: the system description is enriched with more details and with a critical discussion on the narrowband and broadband operating conditions; the additional constant-modulus constraint is considered; the analytical derivation of the methods is given; and, finally, a richer numerical analysis is provided.} \begin{itemize} \item We develop a detailed model for the far-field signal of the RIS-based transmit architecture, eliciting the effects of the waveforms emitted by the active sources, the RIS adjustable phases, and the source-RIS channels.
+The design of the transmit beampattern of an antenna array is a classical problem that has already been studied in the context of MIMO radars, for both narrowband~\cite{Stoica_2007, Fuhrmann_2008, Ahmed_2014, Aubry_2016, Cheng_2017} and broadband~\cite{SanAntonio_2005, He_2011, Aldayel_2017, Alhujaili_2019} array configurations, as well as in biomedical imaging~\cite{Guo_2008}.
+In these works, the probing waveforms are designed to match a desired beampattern in a least-squares sense.
+The problem has also been addressed in DFRC systems~\cite{Hassanien_2016, LiuX_2020, Wang_2021, Zhang_2022, Luo_2022}, although typically focusing only on the radar beampattern.
+To the best of the authors' knowledge, beampattern design for the specific RIS-based transmit architecture considered here has been explored only in~\cite{Rahal_2022, Xiong_2024} for narrowband systems (with a single source in~\cite{Rahal_2022}) and without waveform optimization.
+With increasing signal bandwidth and/or array size, the need to consider broadband architectures becomes imperative.
+In such cases, the frequency dependence of the source-RIS channels, RIS element beampattern, and steering vector necessitates the inclusion of the waveforms in the optimization problem, leading to a space-time design.
+Furthermore, the presence of multiple sources would allow the system to generate complex amplitude distributions across the surface elements through carefully controlled constructive and destructive interference of the emitted signals; this fine-grained control could significantly improve the beam-shaping capability of the system.

+In this context, building upon the preliminary findings in~\cite{Grossi_2023}, this work makes the following contributions.\footnote{This work expands upon~\cite{Grossi_2023} by: providing a more detailed system description with a critical discussion of narrowband and broadband operating conditions; considering an additional constant-modulus constraint; presenting analytical derivations of the methods; and offering a more comprehensive numerical analysis.} \begin{itemize} \item We develop a detailed model for the far-field signal of the RIS-based transmit architecture with multiple sources, eliciting the effects of source waveforms, RIS phases, and the source-RIS channels.

-\item We discuss the cases when this architecture is narrowband or broadband, eliciting the impact of the RIS size, location of the sources, and signal bandwidth.
+\item We discuss the narrowband and broadband operating regimes of this architecture, highlighting the influence of RIS size, source positions, and signal bandwidth.